-The old saying goes that you should only eat oysters in months with an ‘r’.
-Well, according to our calendars it’s September, so it’s time to go fishing for a native oyster (you can eat rock oyster all year round).
+The old saying goes that you should only eat native oysters in months with an ‘r’, although you can eat rock oyster all year round.
 Begin your search for the jewel of London’s oyster scene with our handy guide.

 Bentley’s Oyster Bar & Grill, Mayfair

 Pearl of wisdom: Oysters are expertly shucked by long-serving staff who have a genuine passion for what they’re serving at this 101-year-old Richard Corrigan restaurant.
 Galway, Lock Ryan and West Mersea natives are currently on offer, or dip your toe in the water with a garlic-baked rock oyster.

 Where: 11-15 Swallow Street, W1B 4DG

 Pearl of wisdom: The courtyard at Chiltz is the easiest way to score a walk-in table at the celebrity mecca and the presence of an oyster cart, manned by oyster expert Bobby Groves, only adds to the breezy appeal.
 Groves intends always to have three native oysters available until the end of the season in April.

 Pearl of wisdom: As a Dorset native himself, it’s not surprising that British food champion Mark Hix is a fan of native oysters.
 Partner your bivalve with a bottle of Hix Oyster Ale.
 On Saturday 16 September, Hix is holding his first annual oyster celebration, with guest chefs and oyster experts on hand for a series of talks, tastings and drink matchings.

 How much: Loch Ryan natives, £4.25 each